bitcoin-core/gui-qml/src/qml/README.md

 - Work alongside the Bitcoin Design community to develop an aesthetic GUI
 - Develop a mobile-optimized GUI

-It is important that we stay as conflict-free as possible with the Bitcoin Core repo.
+We must avoid conflicts with the Bitcoin Core repo.
 As such, this project will aim to make very few changes outside of the qml directory.
 Pull requests must be focused on developing the GUI itself, adding build support, or improving relevant documentation.

-Note that this project will **not** accept pull requests making any significant changes unrelated to the GUI.
+This project will **not** accept pull requests making any significant changes unrelated to the GUI.

 ## Development Process